 Dive Cenotes Mexico and Diving Cenotes Tulum both offer cenote diving courses, guiding you through these incredible waterways.
 You can book cenote diving tours and holidays through Playa del Carmen tours, and there are countless accommodation options in the area, including the Dreamtime Diving Resort.

 The star of any BVI diving break is the wreck of the HMS Rhone, just off Salt Island.
-This royal steamer went down in 1867 and is one of the most celebrated dive sites in the Caribbean for good reason.
+This royal steamer went down in 1867 and is regarded as one of the best Caribbean scuba diving destinations.
 It’s also been declared an Underwater National Park.

 Blue Water Divers and Sunchaser Scuba are both schools that offer diving tuition and excursions in the area.
 If you’re looking for a BVI scuba holiday, then Dive BVI offer an island hopper cruise that takes in the wreck.
 There’s also accommodation available at the Long Bay Beach Club at Tortola.